expectedparrot/edsl/docs/index.rst

    EDSL is developed by <a href="https://www.expectedparrot.com" target="_blank">Expected Parrot</a> and available under the MIT License.
    <br><br>

-This page provides documentation, tutorials and demo notebooks for the EDSL package and Coop: a platform for creating, storing and sharing AI research.
+This page provides documentation, tutorials and demo notebooks for the EDSL package and the Coop: a platform for creating, storing and sharing AI research.
 The contents are organized into key sections to help you get started:

 Links
 -----